-If the necessary improvements on SR 520 are not completed, there is a 20% risk over roughly the next 50 years that a catastrophic event would shut down the SR 520 approach to I-5.
+If the necessary improvements on SR 520 are not completed, there is a 20 percent risk over roughly the next 50 years that a catastrophic event would shut down SR 520 between I-5 and Montlake.
 Additionally, congestion on I-90 has increased by 15,000 vehicles a day since SR 520 tolling began in December 2012.
 Tolling I-90 would encourage some of those trips to return to SR 520.

 The End Result

 Revenue from I-90 tolls could fund the necessary improvements on SR 520 between Medina and I-5, allowing for a safer, more reliable Cross Lake Washington Corridor.

 Washington is one of 15 states participating in the federal Value Pricing Pilot Program (VPPP), a platform that encourages states to test and implement tolling to manage highway congestion and generate revenue to construct needed improvements.